The Lendela Team

 This means that in total, you will be paying back $10,520 over the course of your loan, resulting in an EIR of 5.2%.

-You can save time by using an online EIR calculator, or better yet, use a trusted loan comparison platform like Lendela to compare and pinpoint out the lowest interest rate personal loan in Singapore within minutes.
-Since Lendela only partners with reputed licensed banks and financial institutions in Singapore, you are sure to avoid loan sharks that prey on unsuspecting clients online.
+You can save time by using an online EIR calculator, or better yet, use a trusted loan matching platform like Lendela where you can compare and pinpoint out the lowest interest rate personal loan in Singapore within minutes.
+Since Lendela only partners with reputed licensed banks and loan providers in Singapore, you are sure to avoid loan sharks that prey on unsuspecting clients online.

 For example, if you're looking for a loan that can be repaid over a longer period of time, it is better to go for one with a more flexible repayment structure even if its EIR is slightly higher.
 On the other hand, if you have sufficient cash flow to meet your monthly instalments, then a lower EIR loan may be the most cost-effective option.